The Why Behind the Action: Unveiling Internal Drivers via Agentic Attribution: Experiments

-\textbf{Case Construction.} Following the scenario taxonomy proposed above, we carefully construct a set of nine agent execution trajectories to evaluate our attribution framework.
+\textbf{Case Construction.} Following the scenario taxonomy proposed above, we carefully construct a set of eight agent execution trajectories to evaluate our attribution framework.
 To ensure robustness, we curate these cases to cover a broad spectrum of behaviors, ranging from \textit{normal and benign} operations to \textit{implicitly undesirable} actions.
-All trajectories are generated by \texttt{Llama-3.1-70B-Instruct}~\cite{grattafiori2024llama} using the smolagents\footnote{https://github.com/huggingface/smolagents} framework.
-Regarding data sources, we custom-design eight cases to capture specific interaction dynamics, while we carefully select one complex retrieval task from the GAIA benchmark~\citep{mialon2023gaia}.
-We provide representative instances for the in-depth qualitative analysis in the following subsection.
+All trajectories are generated by \texttt{Llama-3.1-70B-Instruct}~\cite{grattafiori2024llama} using the smolagents~\cite{smolagents} framework.
+More details are available in Appendix~\ref{app_dataset}.